-DWWA judge profile: Andy Howard MW - Decanter
+DWWA Regional Chair for Southern Italy: Andy Howard MW - Decanter

 Andy Howard MW

-Andy Howard MW became a MW in 2011 and runs his own consultancy business (Vinetrades Ltd) which focuses on education, investment and sourcing.
+Andy Howard MW became a MW in 2011 and runs his own consultancy business, Vinetrades Ltd, which focuses on education, judging, investment and sourcing.
 Howard previously worked for Marks & Spencer as a buyer for over 30 years and was responsible as wine buyer for Burgundy, Bordeaux, Loire, Champagne, Italy, North and South America, South Africa, England, Port and Sherry.

-Although his key areas of expertise are Burgundy and Italy, he also has great respect for the wines of South America and South Africa, as well as a keen interest in the wines from South West France (he has a house in Gaillac where he made wine for six vintages).
+Although his key areas of expertise are Burgundy and Italy, he also has great respect for the wines of South America and South Africa, as well as a keen interest in the wines from South West France

 Howard is a frequent contributor to Decanter and writes a regular column on the UK wine retail trade for JancisRobinson.com.